-Should you have any questions about the process, please contact the Dean's Administrative Assistant, Sue Edgerton, at sedgerton@brynmawr.edu or (610) 520-2611.
+Should you have any questions about the process, please contact the Dean's Administrative Assistant, Sue Witherite, at switherite@brynmawr.edu or 610-520-2611.

-GRADUATE SCHOOL OF SOCIAL WORK AND SOCIAL RESEARCH BRYN MAWR Ph.D.
-Reimbursement Form: 2022-23
+GRADUATE SCHOOL OF SOCIAL WORK AND SOCIAL RESEARCH

+Ph.D.
+Reimbursement Form: 2023-24

 Please complete this form.
 Attach all original receipts and a copy of your permission from Dean Shapiro approving your conference reimbursement.
 All requests must be submitted within three weeks after returning from the conference.
 Do not delay.